Angelo Kourkafas,CFA

 2. Global trade, including oil trade, is still largely conducted in dollars.

-In addition, global oil trade, which accounts for about 6% of overall trade, is still largely conducted in U.S. dollars.
-While the dollar may become less of a force here, this sector remains a relatively small part of overall trade and may still use the U.S. dollar in some transactions.
+In addition, global oil trade, which accounts for about 10% of overall trade, is still largely conducted in U.S. dollars.
+While the dollar may become less of a force in this sector, oil remains a relatively small part of overall trade and may still use the U.S. dollar in some transactions.

 3. The U.S. dollar is backed by deep, liquid and regulated financial markets.